unglock/spa-js-ROUTER/README.md

 topology as well as an integration test for the REST communication [here](KafkaStreams/src/test/kotlin).

 ### ksqlDB
-In ksqlDB both streams are joined, and the prediction is comp
+In ksqlDB both streams are joined, and the prediction is compared with the actual weight (error)